inpsyde/vip-composer-plugin/docs/006-vip-command.md

 ### WordPress and MU Plugins Options

-All the following flags are intended to be used in combination with `--local`.
+All the following flags are mostly intended to be used in combination with `--local` (and on a lesser extend with `--vip-dev-env`).

 See the ["WP and MU Plugins Command Flags" chapter](./012-wp-mu-plugins-command-flags.md) for more details.

 - `--update-wp` - Force the update of WordPress core.
+Can also be used as standalone flag.
 - `--skip-wp` - Skip the update of WordPress core.
 - `--update-vip-mu-plugins` - Force the update of VIP Go MU plugins.
 Can also be used as standalone flag.
 - `--skip-vip-mu-plugins` - Skip the update of VIP Go MU plugins.